kaizau/llama-server-osx/README.md

 ## Sandboxing

 MacOS ships with an officially-deprecated, poorly-documented, yet heavily-depended-upon sandboxing utility called `sandbox-exec`.
-Llama Server can optional run llama.cpp with this utility for (plausibly) more security.
+Llama Server can optionally run llama.cpp with this utility for (plausibly) more security.

 You can use the included `example.sandbox.sb` as a starting point, and uncomment the sandbox path to enable this feature.